 I work on the social and cultural history of Japan from the mid-nineteenth to the late-twentieth centuries.
 I particularly study the ways in which the lives of 'ordinary people' force historians to rethink a number of crucial issues in modern Japanese history, including the significance of rural decline in the twentieth century, the local impact of the nuclear power industry, and the impact of the Japanese diaspora on homeland life.

-Other research interests include discourses of furusato ('hometown') in modern Japan, memory-construction in the 1990s and 2000s, and Japan's changing relationship with the Asia-Pacific world in the late-nineteenth and early-twentieth centuries.
+Other research interests include discourses of furusato ('hometown') in modern Japan, memory-construction in the 1990s and 2000s, the movement of global knowledge, and Japan's changing relationship with the Asia-Pacific world in the late-nineteenth and early-twentieth centuries.

 My first book, Hard Times in the Hometown: A History of Community Survival in Modern Japan (Honolulu: University of Hawai'i Press, 2012), explores many of these themes through the story of Kaminoseki, a small town in the Inland Sea region.
 The book shows how successive generations of townspeople tried to make sense of Japan's extraordinary transformations from the mid-nineteenth century to the present day--through revolution, overseas labour, and ultimately the town council's request, in the 1980s, for a nuclear power station to be built in the municipality.
 The dispute that this request unleashed within the community continues to this day and has particular resonance in the wake of the 2011 Fukushima crisis.